Heritage Tourism: Uniquely Tucson

 2013 UNIQUELY TUCSON DESTINATION DOWNTOWN

-The Uniquely Tucson guide promotes exploring Tucson’s locally owned businesses, heritage destinations, and historic buildings along the future Modern Streetcar route.
+The Uniquely Tucson mobile website and guide promotes exploring Tucson’s locally owned businesses, heritage destinations, and historic buildings along the future Modern Streetcar route.
 The Modern Streetcar route will offer a sustainable transportation option, helping to preserve the historic fabric of the city center and improve air quality.

 * Locally-owned businesses are privately owned by Arizona residents, are unique to Arizona, and do the majority of their business in Arizona.